JussMor/Challenge/README.md

 - npm: 8.3.1
 - git

-First clone this repo in local
+First clone this repo on local
 ```
 git clone https://github.com/JussMor/Challenge.git
 ```

-Now inside of the directory where you download the repo run this command to install all the dependencies:
+Now inside of the directory where you downloaded the repo run this command to install all the dependencies:
 ```
 npm install
 ```